- Recycle SMART (DEP)

 Yarmouth Senior Center

-•Have covers of any kind ie. Sheets, blankets, plastic covers
+- have covers of any kind, e.g., sheets, blankets, plastic covers

 Ace Mattress Recycling does not accept the following:

 - futon mattresses

 Disposal Area staff will be happy to send you to the appropriate location to deposit your mattress.
 If it cannot be recycled, we can direct you to the right spot to drop it off.